arangodb/docs/oasis/projects.md

 3. Click the _Delete project..._ button.
 4. Enter `Delete!` to confirm and click _Yes_.

+{% hint 'tip' %}
+If the project has a locked deployment, you need to [unlock](access-control.html#locked-resources) it first to be able to delete the project.
+{% endhint %}

 ## How to manage IP allowlists

 IP allowlists let you limit access to your deployment to certain IP ranges.